Kola Superdeep Borehole: Research

 which shows the drilling deck in action during an attempt to recover a tool dropped down the hole.

 Status

-The drilling terminated in 1995 due to a lack of funds.
-The scientific team was transferred to the federal state unitary subsidiary enterprise "Kola Superdeep", reduced and reoriented to a thorough study of the exposed section.
+The drilling ended in 1995 due to a lack of funding.
+The scientific team was transferred to the federal state unitary subsidiary enterprise "Kola Superdeep," downsized, and given the new task of thoroughly studying the exposed section.
 In 2007, the scientific team was dissolved and the equipment was transferred to a private company and partially liquidated.

 In 2008, the company was liquidated due to unprofitability, and the site was abandoned.
-The site is still visited by curious sightseers, who have reported that the structure over the borehole has been partially destroyed or removed.
+It is still visited by sightseers, who report that the structure over the borehole has been partially destroyed or removed.